rajatmodi62/the_paper_scraper/README.md

 Anyways, i went ahead and wrote a scraper which downloads all the papers off the website in lexicographic order from opencvf's website and generates a merged manuscript.
 This should work as a temporary collection of all the proceedings.

 None of the compiled papers here are my own work.
 I am just putting stuff att a single place so that i could go through it quickly to extract relevant ideas.
-Ok, enough about this.

 Here's how you must get it to work.